Proactive mindfulness starts with an active pause

 See also

-See the menu on top of the page
+See the menu at the top of the page

 See more of this site’s contents through the menu top of the page for events, more ideas (including Polyvagal Theory and Redefining mindfulness), mindfulness exercises, etc.